M3CPR0J3CT/MEC/7. Project Management/Github Sequence.md

     git pull -a
     git commit -am "This is the commit message" git push origin master

 # Nominal Sequence on the Master Branch
 ## First time
-You need to Clone the repository:
+Move to the Local directory in which you want to work.
+Then, clone the Github repository there:

     git clone